ECE264AdvancedCProgramming/2018SummerProblems/HW06/Readme.md

 **do not exclude newline character**.

 <strong>Please read the entire file and the comments in the files provided before you ask any question.</strong><br>
-<strong>You should write your own Makefile to test the code.</strong>

 # Learning Goals
 You will learn to